KILTprotocol/kilt-workshop-101/claim.md

 We'd like our claim to be attested by a trusted entity.
 To do so, we'll build a `RequestForAttestation` object, and send it to an attester.

-Append the follwoing code to `2-claim.js`:
+Append the following code to `2-claim.js`:

 ```javascript
 /* RequestForAttestation needs 3 arguments: